503 - Student Discipline

 DISCIPLINE OF STUDENTS WHO MAKE THREATS OF VIOLENCE OR CAUSE INCIDENTS OF VIOLENCE

 Discipline is designed to promote behavior that will enable students to learn and successfully participate in their educational and social environments.
-The Hudson Community School District utilizes a Discipline Matrix in order to maintain a safe and equitable learning environment.
+The Dunkerton Community School District utilizes a Discipline Matrix in order to maintain a safe and equitable learning environment.
 The district discipline policy for students who make a threat of violence or commit an act of violence is developed to help students understand their obligations to others in the school setting, secure the safety of all students, staff and the community, and to correct student behavior if a violation occurs (2023 Iowa Acts, chapter 96 (House File 604), sec.
 7, new section 279.79, subsection 1).

 Students will conduct themselves in a manner fitting their age, grade level, and maturity, and with respect and consideration for the rights of others while on school district property or on property within the jurisdiction of the school district; while on school owned and/or operated school or chartered vehicles; while attending or engaged in school activities; and while away from school grounds if misconduct will directly affect the good order, efficient management and welfare of the school district.
 Consequences for the misconduct will be fair and tailored to the age, grade level and maturity of the student.